-1. Deceptive (1 Sam 20:29)- Jonathan did not speak the truth about the real reason why David didn’t go.
+Jonathan did not speak the truth about the real reason why David didn’t go or at least not the whole truth.
 Since this would have incriminated David he could have kept silent.

 Unselfish love (1 Sam 18:1-4)- Jonathan truly kept the command to “love thy neighbor” as yourself.
 Most people would have considered David to be Jonathan’s enemy.
 Jonathan was heir to the throne, but God appointed David instead.
 Saul fought against this with all his might, but Jonathan was willing to forget his own self-interest in his love for David.
 Jonathan and David represent a picture of true friendship.
 Not only did Jonathan not bear animosity towards David, but he made a lasting covenant with him!
 He went so far as to protect his future rival for the throne.

 Courage (1 Sam 13-14) – Jonathan was famed for his courage.
 He didn’t let numbers deter him.
 Because of his deep trust in God he wasn’t afraid to go up against enormous opposition.

 Submission to the will of God (1 Samuel 20:31, 42, 1 Sam 23:17) – Jonathan humble submitted himself to the will of God, even when it meant giving up his future kingdom.
 He didn’t pursue his own interests or push for his own way.
 When he realized that God wanted to establish David and not himself, he humbly bowed out of the picture and submitted to God’s hand.